12 Things You Might Not Know About Passover

 4. Matzo, which is made from wheat, is one of the most important parts of a Passover meal.

 While there are restrictions against leavened products, one of the most important parts of a Passover meal is matzo, which is made from wheat.
 The difference between matzo and regular bread is that the wheat in matzo cannot come into contact with any water until it's ready to be cooked.
-And once water and wheat are mixed it has to be baked within 18 minutes (sources differ as to whether the timer stops when it enters or leaves the oven).
+And once water and wheat are mixed, it has to be baked within 18 minutes (sources differ as to whether the timer stops when it enters or leaves the oven).
 After 18 minutes, fermentation begins and it is chametz.

 But why 18 minutes?
 Supposedly it's because that's how long it takes to walk between the cities of Migdal Nunaiya and Tiberias in Israel.
-Over the years, scholars have argued about how long it would actually take to walk between the cities, with some proposing that copying errors reduced the distance from circa 4 miles to 1 and thus reduced the time from 72 minutes to 18.
+Over the years, scholars have argued about how long it would actually take to walk between the cities, with some proposing that copying errors reduced the distance from circa four miles to one and thus reduced the time from 72 minutes to 18.
 Nowadays, it's felt that even if there was a transcribing error, there's enough tradition to use 18 minutes.